“One approach to satisfy two sets of rules” for FDA software guidances

 The basic message of this guidance is that medical device companies are responsible for all of the software in their products, including software libraries and other off-the-shelf (OTS) software components that were bought instead of developed.
 Responsibility in this case entails defining (documenting) what OTS software you are incorporating into your product software, analyzing the safety risks associated with the OTS software, and managing changes and bugs that are discovered in the OTS software.
 The guidance describes the documentation to be included in submissions to the FDA as “basic documentation” for all OTS software and “special documentation” for OTS software with safety risks.
 The latter depends on the software Level of Concern (Major / Moderate / Minor), analogous to what is required for the software you’ve developed yourself.
-Cybersecurity, which was not much of a concern for medical devices when this guidance was published in 1999, is now an important part of risk analysis of OTS software incorporated into medical devices.
+Cybersecurity, which was not much of a concern for medical devices when this guidance was originally published in 1999 (updated in 2019), is now an important part of risk analysis of OTS software incorporated into medical devices.

 Typical software documentation